0xSero/partisia-docs/docs/node-operations/how-system-updates-and-voting-work.md

 ## Updates with manual voting

 Vote responsibly!
 Voting on a system update means that you are voting on an irreversible change to on-chain components like system contracts and plugins.
 Anyone with sufficient tokens can propose a vote.
-If a person unknown to you propose a change you do not understand, do not vote for it.
+If you are unable to verify a votes content we recommend you to think twice before voting for it.

 Cast a manual vote: